swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/conclusion.md

 Congratulations!
 You did it!

-In this fourth part, you were able to keep the model healthy in production by observing its behavior over time and reacting to changes.
-Predictions and features are now logged locally, drift is detected by comparing production logs against a reference dataset with Evidently AI, dashboards are accessible on Kubernetes, alerts are raised from a GitHub Actions workflow, and the model can be rolled back to a previous version when degradation is detected.
+In this fourth part, you made the model observable in production.
+Predictions and features are logged by the BentoML service and shipped to your S3 storage by Fluent Bit, drift is detected by comparing these production logs against a reference dataset with Evidently AI, and dashboards are accessible on Kubernetes.
+A GitHub Actions workflow refreshes the drift report from production logs and raises alerts.

-The feedback loop is now closed: production predictions are compared to the training distribution, abnormal behavior is surfaced to the team, and the model can be recovered quickly if something goes wrong.
+The monitoring feedback loop is now closed: production predictions are compared to the training distribution, abnormal behavior is surfaced to the team, and you can decide what action to take.

 The following diagram illustrates the bricks you set up at the end of this part: